Gamma Knife Surgery

 By moving the patient’s head in relation to the beam’ isocentre the radiation does can be optimised in relation to the shape and size of the target.
 The extreme precision of Leskell Gamma Knife, better than 0.5mm, makes it possible to administer a high radiation does to the lesion with minimal risk of damaging healthy tissue.

-The number of patients being treated by Gamma Knife surgery in the UK is lower than seen in many other similar countries.
-This needs to change but will require efforts to increase awareness, training and provision of further centres and we are committed to achieving this.
+Despite the new NHSE commissioning policies the number of patients being treated by Gamma Knife surgery remains lower in the UK than needs estimates suggest and to rates seen in many other similar countries.
+This needs to change and requires continued and sustained efforts to increase awareness, training and provisionand we are committed to working in partnership to achieving this.
 If you require any further information please do not hesitate to contact us.
-Further information can also be obtained from the British Radiosurgery Society.
+We would be delighted to host a visit for you to the centre and would welcome an opportunity to discuss how we may work in partnership.
 You may also consider attending some events details of which can be found here.